Key Application Areas for Integrated Photonics

 Continuum-of-Care

 The traditional healthcare paradigm of focusing on diagnosis and treatment of patients only after they are seriously ill has been under growing pressure to change due to increasing costs, growing populations, and rapid demographic changes (i.e. aging).
-There is a growing global trend to approach healthcare more holistically, with a particular focus on prioritizing prevention before illness, ensuring that populations can stay healthy for as long as possible.
+There is a growing global trend (EXTERNAL) (EXTERNAL) to approach healthcare more holistically, with a particular focus on prioritizing prevention before illness, ensuring that populations can stay healthy for as long as possible.
 Additionally, there is also an increased focus on rehabilitation, ensuring that former patients can rapidly and fully recover to good health using a broader approach to healthcare than just medication.

 Traditionally the diagnosis and treatment of patients occur in specialized centers (i.e. clinics and hospitals).
-A holistic approach to health requires decentralization, i.e. shifting diagnosis and treatment closer to the patients, with the ultimate vision including remote diagnosis and treatment from people’s homes.
+A holistic approach to health requires decentralization, i.e. shifting diagnosis and treatment closer to the patients (BAD), with the ultimate vision including remote diagnosis and treatment from people’s homes.
 Despite strong evidence that this approach would reduce national health costs and improve patients' prognosis while reducing hospital time and resources, there has been little movement in the national health care approach around the world.
 To implement a more forward-looking healthcare method, an alternative to hospital-specific medical devices must be created – and this is where Integrated Photonics can provide the answer.

 Light has the relevant property that a number of its parameters may change under the effect of its interaction (e.g. reflection, refraction, scattering) with bio body tissues and fluids.
 Light-based sensors have already been adopted into many medical devices and they will continue to be introduced at a large scale.